isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 <tr>
 <th> </th>
-<th>Before serving the Notice of Negotiation, the Affected Business should prepare the supporting documents (set out [here](https://go.gov.sg/re-align-eligibility-supportingdocs)) which should be enclosed to the Notice of Negotiation.</th>
+<th>Before serving the Notice of Negotiation, the Affected Business should prepare the supporting documents (set out <a href="https://go.gov.sg/re-align-eligibility-supportingdocs">here</a>) which should be enclosed to the Notice of Negotiation.</th>
 </tr>
 </table>